Siemens created an update to mitigate an incorrect file permissions vulnerability in APOGEE Insight, according to a report on ICS-CERT.

 No known public exploits specifically target this vulnerability.
 An attacker with a low skill would be able to exploit this vulnerability.

-Siemens has detailed instructions on how to mitigate the vulnerability by correcting file permissions.
+Until the new version can be applied, Siemens has detailed instructions on how to mitigate the vulnerability by correcting file permissions.
 To receive these instructions, users should contact their local service organization or a local Siemens hotline center.

 For more information on this vulnerability and more detailed mitigation instructions, click on Siemens Security Advisory SSA-151221.